AIperture/aethergraph-docs/docs/key-concepts/static-graph-agent.md

 A **static graph** is a declarative DAG of tool nodes and dependencies.
 Each node is a `@tool` call; edges represent data flow or forced ordering.
 You build it once, then you can inspect, persist, visualize, and run it repeatedly.

-**Why static?** Repeatability, inspectability, and clear fan‑in/fan‑out.
+**Why static?** Repeatability, inspectability, resumability, and clear fan‑in/fan‑out.
 Static graphs shine for pipelines and reproducible experiments where determinism and analysis matter.

 ---